Tab Title Description

 What are the treatment options for inherited cardiac conditions?

-After diagnosing your exact condition, Inherited Cardiac Conditions Clinic specialists will work with you to develop a treatment plan individualized to your needs.
+After diagnosing your exact condition, Inherited Cardiac Conditions Clinic specialists will work with you to develop a treatment plan individualised to your needs.
 Your care plan will address your risk of developing atypical heart rhythms and other complications.

 Depending on your conditions, a wide range of treatment options are available.
 In some cases, you may just need to monitor your activities and avoid certain medications.
 Other options may include: